joy-repo/terraform-learn/learn.md

     ```
     Terraform automatically loads this file, so no extra CLI flag is required.

+    ## Terraform Local Variables

+    Local variables in Terraform are used to define temporary values that can simplify your configuration.
+They allow you to calculate values once and reuse them throughout your module without exposing them as input variables.

+    ### Key Points

+    - **Definition**: Declared using the `locals` block, they are internal to the configuration.
+    - **Purpose**: Simplify complex expressions, avoid repetition, and improve readability.
+    - **Scope**: Limited to the module in which they are defined.
+    - **Evaluation**: Computed during plan time and can depend on input variables or other local values.

+    ### Example

+    ```hcl
+    locals {
+        instance_type   = "t2.micro"
+        region          = "us-west-2"
+        instance_config = {
+            type   = local.instance_type
+            region = local.region
+        }
+    }

+    resource "aws_instance" "example" {
+        instance_type = local.instance_config.type
+        # Other resource configurations...
+    }
+    ```

+    Use local variables to manage derived values efficiently and keep your configurations maintainable.

     # Terraform Variable Types

     Terraform supports a variety of variable types which improve configuration validation and clarity.
 These types enforce constraints on variable values, ensuring that your inputs meet expected formats.